hoffstadt/DearPyGui/docs/source/documentation/staging.rst

 =======

 The staging system is used to create items or item hierarchies where the parent/root is to be decided at a later time.

 Staged items are not submitted for rendering.

+Staged items will show up in the item registry.

-They can later be "unstaged", at which time a parent is known.
+They can later be "unstaged" when a parent is set using :py:func:`move_item <dearpygui.dearpygui.move_item>`.

 The most basic example can be found below: